 The scoop on the scope is, the Leica APO-Televid 65 Angled spotter is in an optic market of its own.
 It's not your mediocre spotter, it's a lifetime buy with clarity and brightness that can outmatch even your own pair of eyes - yes, we say it's that good.
 However, something of this caliber won't be cheap.
 But, you won't have to buy another spotter ever again!

-Leica is the end-all, say-all when it comes to luxury optics.
-They don’t just talk the talk, they walk the walk too.
+Leica is the be-all, end-all when it comes to luxury optics.
+They don't just talk the talk, they walk the walk too.
 Our point will be made perfectly clear when you peer through the pristine glass of a Leica.

 - Swarovski ATX/STX 65mm Spotting Scope Objective Review (& Eyepieces)